matter-app/take-home-exercise-backend/README.md

 - In the repo root directory, run `npm install` to gather all dependencies.
 - Next, run `npm run migrate`.
 This will create a local SQLite database.
 This database will live in a local file named `database.sqlite3`.
 - Then run `npm run watch`.
 This should start the server in development mode.

-## Before Starting

-- ❗️ **Make sure you commit all changes to the master branch!**
-- Do not worry about performance.
 - If you've never heard of `GraphQL`, don't worry!
 Since you've passed our phone screening, we fully believe that you'll be able to learn it in no time!
 You don't need to go deep and learn everything about `GraphQL`.
 Do this [tutorial](https://www.freecodecamp.org/news/learn-to-build-a-graphql-server-with-minimal-effort-fc7fcabe8ebd/) and you'll have learned all the basic skills necessary to complete this exercise.

 ## Technical Notes